-- analyse critically, reflect on and synthesise complex problems, concepts and theories information to complete a range of activities associated with supervision in a ministry related context;
+- analyse critically, reflect on and synthesise complex problems, concepts, and theories information to complete a range of activities associated with supervision in a ministry-related context;

 - research and apply established theories to provide solutions to complex problems to guide the effective supervision of employees or volunteers in a religious, non-profit, community organisation;

-- interpret and transmit knowledge, skills and ideas through coherent and sustained leadership to specialist and non-specialist audiences.
+- interpret and transmit knowledge, skills, and ideas through coherent and sustained leadership to specialist and non-specialist audiences.

 Applications of Knowledge and Skills

-Graduates will possess the ability to:
+Graduates will have the ability to:

-- apply knowledge and skills in a way that demonstrates autonomy, well developed judgment, adaptability, and responsibility assume and effective supervisors in religious, non-profit, and/or community-focused enterprises;
+- apply knowledge and skills in a way that demonstrates autonomy, well-developed judgment, adaptability, and responsibility assume and effective supervisors in religious, non-profit, and/or community-focused enterprises;

 - plan and execute a substantial research or field-based project in an area of work-based supervisory practice.